buddhaman/AnymaEngine/Readme.md

 - Make rain and clouds when zooming out.

 ### Done
+- Use perlin noise for terain and biome generation.
 - Turn off toroidal world.
 - Mutate genes gradually.
 - Turn agent into entity?
 At least something such that collision detection and